MicrosoftDocs/fabric-docs/docs/data-engineering/spark-data-warehouse-connector.md

 ms.date: 09/30/2024
 ---

-# Spark connector for Microsoft Fabric Synapse Data Warehouse
+# Spark connector for Microsoft Fabric Data Warehouse

-The Spark connector for Synapse Data Warehouse enables Spark developers and data scientists to access and work with data from [a warehouse and the SQL analytics endpoint of a lakehouse](../data-warehouse/data-warehousing.md#data-warehousing-items).
+The Spark connector for Fabric Data Warehouse enables Spark developers and data scientists to access and work with data from [a warehouse and the SQL analytics endpoint of a lakehouse](../data-warehouse/data-warehousing.md#data-warehousing-items).
 The connector offers the following capabilities:

 * You can work with data from a warehouse or SQL analytics endpoint in the same workspace or across multiple workspaces.
 * The SQL analytics endpoint of a Lakehouse is automatically discovered based on workspace context.